 They are known as a plant extract and a great source of collagen that you should not skip out.
 Also, they contain a high content of vitamin C, which has been found to support the production of collagen.

 This is another one on the list of sources of collagen in food & diet that you should know and then consider adding to your diet.
 It is special honey with some healing properties.
 When used topically, this honey can restore your skin.
 It helps with the skin cell renewal process as well as the formation of healthy collagen protein.
 Moreover, manuka honey is high in antioxidants, which can help reduce blemishes.

 Check also: 25 Health And Beauty Benefits Of Manuka Oil

 While taking collagen supplements may be a good idea, keep in mind that the nutrients from these supplements are not always bioavailable.
 So, these nutrients are not easily absorbed by the body for their purpose.
 Therefore, we recommend you should consume collagen-rich foods when it comes to increasing your collagen intake.
 Try sipping on a mug of bone broth, consuming varieties of leafy greens, citrus fruits and other foods listed above to maintain a healthy level of collagen in your body.

-This article today revealed top 33 best natural sources of collagen.
+This article today revealed top 32 best natural sources of collagen in food & diet.
 And, we hope that all of the readers of AllRemedies.com can consume one or more of these collagen-rich foods in your routine diet.
-If you know other people around you who begin to reduce their natural collagen production and want to get more collagen through consuming natural sources of collagen, share this list with them as soon as possible.
-Also, if you know other great sources of collagen aside from those as we mentioned above, share them by leaving your comments in the comment section below.
+If you know other people around you, who begin to reduce their natural collagen production and want to get more collagen through consuming natural sources of collagen, share this list with them as soon as possible.
+Also, if you know other excellent sources of collagen aside from those as we mentioned above, share them by leaving your comments in the comment section below.